-Note
+Normal Balance

-The first entry in each of the previous ledgers indicates which of the two final columns will normally be used to maintain the account’s running balance.
+The first entry in the ledger indicates which of the two final columns will be used to maintain the account’s running balance.
 This is called the account’s normal balance.

 Cash Account

 For the Cash account, the first entry is in the first Debit column, so the running balance begins accumulating in the second Debit column.

 On the first row, the amounts in the two Debit columns will be the same.
-For the Cash account, the amount is $1,000 in both Debit columns in the first row.
+For the Cash account, the amount is $8,000 in both Debit columns in the first row.
 After the first entry in the ledger, subsequent debit entries are added to the previous debit balance, and subsequent credit entries are deducted from the previous debit balance.
 The Credit balance column remains blank.